-I’m currently a Ph.D. student in Department of Civil and Environmental Engineering at The Hong Kong University of Science and Technology, under the supervision of Prof. Sen Li.
+I’m currently a Ph.D. student in Department of Civil and Environmental Engineering (Scientific Computation Concentration) at The Hong Kong University of Science and Technology, under the supervision of Prof. Sen Li.
 I have a very wide-ranging interest in topics related to AI.
-Currently, my research primarily focuses on the field of Ethical Smart City (Transportation), combined with Multi-agent and Multi-action Deep Reinforcement Learning.
+Currently, my research primarily focuses on the field of Ethical Smart City (Transportation), combined with Multi-Agent Deep Reinforcement Learning.

 Ph.D. in Civil Engineering (Scientific Computation), 2024~